Ravi-chandera/Detecting-Diabetic-Retinopathy/README.md

 ## Storing data
 Our data size is large and it can't be stored into local system, so I am using AWS S3.
 While creating bucket, I have enabled versioning so when we do training, all the model checkpoints are versioned.
+S3 stores files directly and direcoties can't be made there, but there is workaround, name you file name like it is in diretory and then prase at your end.
 <details>
 <summary>More about versioning of s3 bucket</summary>
 When you enable versioning in an Amazon S3 bucket, every version of an object—including previous versions and delete markers—is retained and stored until you explicitly delete them or set up automated rules to remove them.
 By default, these versions remain permanent and are not deleted automatically.
 This allows you to recover from accidental deletions or overwrites, as you can always restore a previous version.